 There are three ways you can get involved in the data standards movement:

-- invest and support the development of version 4.0, including a financial and resource commitment.
+- Invest - you have the opportunity to invest and support the development of future versions looking at environment, ESG and regulatory returns, including a financial and resource commitment.
 This ensures that your voice is heard as the sector standards are developed;

-- support the UK Housing Data Standards publicly, giving you access to the data standards movement that contains the brightest digital brains within the social housing sector, from both housing associations, ALMOs and tech companies;
+- Show your support – you can show your support the UK Housing Data Standards publicly, giving you access to the data standards movement that contains the brightest digital brains within the social housing sector, from both housing associations, ALMOs and tech companies;

-- implement the UK Housing Data Standards, using our networks of specialists and mentors who will be able to talk you through the technical and business practicalities of implementing the data standards across your business.
+- Implement - our network of specialists and mentors can help you to implement the Data Standards including application of the technical and business practicalities of implementing the data standards across your business.